Theory and Architecture of Syndrome-Resolved Logical Gates: Resource estimation details for the megaquop benchmark

 For the timesteps, we estimate as

 where $\tau_i$ is the timestep required to execute the $i$-th instruction.
-As summarized in \cref{tab:gate-resource-surface-inplace}, the timestep for the Clifford gates are taken as same as in \cref{subsubsec:surface-clifford-t}.
-For the in-place Pauli rotation, we fix the number of iteration as 30 to give a conservative estimation, while in reality it may finish in fewer iterations.
+As summarized in \cref{tab:gate-resource-surface-inplace}, the timesteps for Clifford gates are taken to be the same as in \cref{subsubsec:surface-clifford-t}.
+For the in-place Pauli rotation, we fix the number of iterations to 30 to give a conservative estimate, while in reality it may finish in fewer iterations.
 We foresee that dynamical recompilation of circuits~\cite{sethi2025rescq} can further reduce the runtime.
-At each iteration, we assume $d$ rounds of syndrome extraction, with the first round preceded by the Pauli rotation as shown in \cref{fig:distance-7-inplace-rot-schematic}.
-While such an additional operation may naively seem to increase the number of timesteps, we find that there is no overhead to perform in-place Z rotation, as shown in \cref{fig:distance-7-inplace-rot-steps}.
-Therefore, the number of timesteps are obtained by multiplying 6 to the count of code cycles.
+At each iteration, we assume $d$ rounds of syndrome extraction, with the first round preceded by the Pauli rotation as discussed in Sec.~\ref{app:scheduling-d7-surface}.
+While such an additional operation may naively seem to increase the number of timesteps, we find that there is no overhead to perform in-place Z rotation (See Appendix~\ref{app:scheduling-d7-surface}) in this case.
+Therefore, the number of timesteps is obtained by multiplying the number of code cycles by 6.

 The number of active physical qubits is computed assuming the qubit plane layout shown in \cref{fig:architecture}(c) as